rajanadar/VaultSharp/README.md

 - VaultSharp supports dynamic Consul credential generation.
 - Please look at the API usage in the 'Consul' section of 'Secrets Engines' below, to see all the Consul related methods in action.

+### VaultSharp and Automatic Token Refresh

+* VaultSharp DOES NOT support automatic token refresh.
+* It is the responsibility of the host application to refresh the login token as per its expiry.
+* The host app is free to use the ```vaultClient.V1.Auth.ResetVaultToken();``` method to refresh the token from time to time.
+* The host app is also free to re-initialize the entire ```VaultClient``` instance.
+This is helpful when you use AWS Signatures etc. where even if you try to just reset the vault token, it may fail because the signature time is pretty old.
+In those cases, feel free to re-initialize the whole vaultclient instance

+### VaultSharp and VaultClient Dependency Injection Lifetime

+* If the vault login token expiry is way more than the deployment cadence of your application, then the recommended lifetime scope for VaultSharp's IVaultClient is ```Singleton```.
+This is because, it will login only once to Vault to get the auth token and use it for the rest of all the vault calls you make.
+* The only use-case when the ```Singleton``` lifetime will fail you is if your login token expiry is less than your application's deployment cadence.
+In that case, you have to either write your automatic token renewal logic OR use a ```RequestScoped``` lifetime for DI.
+Renewal logic is more performant than request scoping.
+This is because, you wouldn't want vaultsharp to request a login token for every web request of yours.

 ### VaultSharp and Automatic Built-in Client Side failover

 * VaultSharp DOES NOT support built-in client-side failover either by supporting multiple endpoint URI's or by supporting roundrobin DNS.